mohannadize/nodepub-lite/README.md

 - Front matter before the contents page
 - Exclude sections from auto contents page and metadata-based navigation
 - OEBPS and other 'expected' subfolders within the EPUB
+- Support for Most Used Right To Left Languages with `page-progression-direction='rtl'`

 ## Installing NodepubLite